AMDESE/AMDSEV/README.md

 NOTE: when guest is booting, CTRL-C is mapped to CTRL-], use CTRL-] to stop the guest

 <a name="tumbleweed"></a>
-## Opensuse-Tumbleweed
+## openSUSE-Tumbleweed

-Latest version of OpenSuse Tumbleweed distro contains all the pre-requisite packages to launch an SEV guest.
+Latest version of openSUSE Tumbleweed distro contains all the pre-requisite packages to launch an SEV guest.
 But the SEV feature is not enabled by default, this section documents how to enable the SEV feature.

 <a name="tumbleweed-host"></a>
 ### Prepare Host OS